Canine Court Companion Program

 What is the Canine Court Companion Program?

-For more than 30 years, Guide Dogs NSW/ACT has been running a community service at no cost to clients called the Pets As Therapy (PAT) Program.
-The PAT Program provides Therapy Dogs to clients that need comfort and emotional support.
+For more than 30 years, Guide Dogs NSW/ACT has been running a community service at no cost to clients called the Therapy Dog Program.
+The Therapy Dog Program provides Therapy Dogs to clients that need comfort and emotional support.

 The Canine Court Companion Program is an initiative by Guide Dogs NSW/ACT in partnership with the NSW Government which allows our Therapy Dogs to provide therapy services to court users across NSW.